Canon 30D vs Fujifilm X-T2

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The X-T2 indeed provides for movie recording, while the 30D does not.
 The highest resolution format that the X-T2 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T2 has an electronic viewfinder (2360k dots), while the 30D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T2 offers a wider field of view (100%) than the one in the 30D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T2 has a higher magnification (0.77x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 30D and Fujifilm X-T2 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 30D has one, while the X-T2 does not.
 While the built-in flash of the 30D is not very powerful, it can at times be useful as a fill-in light.